DevScope/powerbi-powershell-modules/Modules/PowerBIPS/doc/Set-PBIGroup.md

 # Set-PBIGroup

 ## SYNOPSIS
-Set's the scope to the group specified, after execution all the following PowerBIPS cmdlets will execute over the setted group.
+Set's the scope to the group specified, after execution all the following PowerBIPS cmdlets will execute over the defined group.

 ## SYNTAX